RESOStandards/reso-certification-help/docs/providers.md

 ![image](https://user-images.githubusercontent.com/88680702/164076802-bfd61448-8164-4813-879e-a83ed88412e8.png)

 ## Performance View
-The Performance View shows your server performance metrics.
+The **Performance** view shows your server performance metrics.

-**Note:** You may opt-out of displaying your server metrics publicly when sending the notification to the customer.
-If opted-out, the performance metrics will be visible only to the customer and RESO admin staff.
+**Note:** You may opt out of displaying your server metrics publicly when sending the notification to the customer.
+If opted out, the performance metrics will be visible only to the customer and RESO admin staff.

 ![image](https://user-images.githubusercontent.com/88680702/205765348-034da0c1-e056-4cbf-a9c9-0ccb9bbc1b37.png)